awsdocs/aws-kms-developer-guide/doc_source/importing-keys.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/import-key.png)

 **Note**
-Ciphertexts produced by using imported key material are not portable\.
-You cannot decrypt a ciphertext encrypted under a CMK by using the raw key material outside of AWS KMS\.
+AWS KMS does not support decrypting any AWS KMS ciphertext outside of AWS KMS, even if the ciphertext was encrypted under a CMK with imported key material\.
+AWS KMS does not publish the ciphertext format this task requires, and the format might change without notice\.

 Imported key material is supported only for symmetric CMKs in AWS KMS key stores\.
 It is not supported on [asymmetric CMKs](symm-asymm-concepts.md#asymmetric-cmks) or CMKs in [custom key stores](custom-key-store-overview.md)\.